null

 Description

-The Kansas state flag was designed by Hazel Avery and was first displayed during a parade in the city of Lincoln.
-This design was officially adopted by the state in 1927.
-In 1961, the flag was changed to have the state’s name added to the bottom and is the flag still used today.
+The Kansas state flag, designed by Hazel Avery, was first displayed during a parade in the city of Lincoln.
+The state officially adopted this design in 1927.
+In 1961, the flag was changed to have the state’s name added to the bottom, and that design is still used today.

-The flag features Kansas’ state seal, which has many symbols that represent pioneer life.
+The flag features Kansas’ state seal, with many symbols representing pioneer life, such as a plowed field, oxen, and wagons.
 The Latin words within the seal translate to the state’s motto: “To the stars through difficulties.”
-Below the motto is 34 stars that are there to show that Kansas was the 34th state admitted to the union known as the United States.
+Below the motto are 34 stars representing Kansas as the 34th state admitted to the Union.
 Above the seal is a sunflower representing the state’s nickname and the state flower.

 Other Details